Kantankerus/ubuntu-unattended/README.md

 Originally forked from: https://github.com/netson/ubuntu-unattended
 Created by: **Rinck Sonnenberg (Netson)** (Thank you Rinck!)
-Modified by: Brock Harris (OmnEye Technical Services)
+Modified by: Brock Harris (The Centr)

 In addition to the original scope of the software, this script has been customized as follows:
 * Specific support for AcePC AK1 hardware device.
-* Specific configuration customizations for OTS including creation of a hybrid UEFI ISO and customized partitioning scheme.
+* Specific configuration customizations for The Centr including creation of a hybrid UEFI ISO and customized partitioning scheme.
 * Addition of official repositories for Docker, Nodesource and Puppetlabs.

 ## Compatibility